How to protect your website content by disabling copy and right-click with JavaScript?

-As a website owner, you might want to protect your content from being easily copied or accessed via right-click menus.
+As a website owner, you may want to protect your content from being easily copied or accessed through right-click menus.
 While no method is foolproof, a simple JavaScript solution can deter casual copying by disabling text selection, right-click context menus, and common copy shortcuts (like Ctrl+C or Cmd+C).

-In this article, we will share a concise JavaScript script that does exactly that, with an option to bypass restrictions for specific users via a query parameter (edit=true).
-We will also cover when to use this script, its limitations, and how to implement it on your site.
+In this article, we’ll share a concise JavaScript snippet that does exactly that, with an option to bypass restrictions for specific users via a query parameter (edit=true).
+We’ll also cover when to use this script, its limitations, and how to implement it on your site.

 Why protect your website content?